brunswickcomputing/racketmanager/readme.txt

 == Description ==

-This Plugin is designed to manage sports leagues and display them on your blog.
+This Plugin is designed to manage rackets leagues and tournaments and display them on your blog.

 **Features**

 * easy adding of teams and matches
-* fancy slideshows of previous or next matches in combination with the [Fancy Slideshow Plugin](https://wordpress.org/plugins/sponsors-slideshow-widget/))
 * numerous point-rules implemented to also support special rules (e.g. Hockey, Pool, Baseball, Cornhole)
 * weekly-based ordering of matches with bulk editing mechanism
 * automatic or manual saving of standings table